HoneyBook Pricing: Plans, Costs, and Key Features in 2026

 HoneyBook payment processing fees

-HoneyBook’s subscription prices don’t cover the cost of getting paid through the platform.
+HoneyBook’s subscription prices don’t cover the whole cost of getting paid through the platform.
 Every transaction comes with a processing fee, which changes depending on how your client makes their payment.

 Here’s what you can expect to pay: